 Insemination combined with superovulation increases the risk of multiple pregnancy (conceiving more than one fetus).
 Multiple pregnancy is high-risk for mother and fetuses.
 To learn more, see the topic Multiple Pregnancy: Twins or More.

 Insemination procedures pose a slight risk of infection.

 Some women experience severe cramping during insemination.

-There is a slight risk of puncturing the uterus during intrauterine
+There is a slight risk of puncturing the uterus during intrauterine insemination.

 There may be a higher risk of birth defects for babies conceived by certain assisted reproductive techniques.
 Talk with your doctor about these possible risks.

 Insemination procedures are the simplest and least expensive methods of assisted reproduction.
 No anesthesia or surgery is needed.

 If donor sperm are needed, you can choose a known or anonymous donor who is willing to provide sperm.

 - Donor sperm from a male who isn't a sex partner (as from a sperm bank, friend, or relative) must remain frozen for at least 6 months before it can be used.
 This is done so that the donor can be tested twice over 6 months to ensure that he does not have any number of infectious diseases, including human immunodeficiency virus (HIV).

 - Frozen sperm are less effective than fresh sperm.